hellmrf/plotestrem/README.md

 ![Example](docs/example.png)
 ## Usage

-You'll need Python 3 installed and a LaTeX distribution.
+You'll need Python 3 installed and a LaTeX distribution (if you don't have, you can install or use [Google Colab](#google-colaboratory)).
 Then install the package:
 ```shell
 pip3 install plotestrem
 ```